 Also, when an emergency call does come in, dispatch can identify which vehicle is the closest, further helping to minimize emergency response times.

-You might be surprised to hear that GPS tracking devices can play an integral role in optimizing vehicle maintenance, but it’s true.
+You might be surprised to hear that public safety GPS tracking devices can play an integral role in optimizing vehicle maintenance, but it’s true.
 Combined with a fleet management software, GPS tracking can allow you to see how many miles a vehicle has traveled, as well as vital engine performance statistics that can indicate a need for maintenance.

 This helps you optimize your vehicle maintenance to prevent costly breakdowns on the road, and ensure that emergency vehicles are able to respond when citizens need them.